10Life/strapi-plugin-advanced-cache-manager/README.md

 const ApolloServerPluginCacheControl = require('apollo-server-core').ApolloServerPluginCacheControl;
 ```

-To enable graqphql cache, put the below code in your graphql config in /config/plugins.js
+To enable GraphQL caching, put the following code in your GraphQL config in `/config/plugins.js`:

 ```
   graphql: {